 With the amplifier the correct way up, front towards you remove the cardboard insulating sheet and retain this.

-Reference should now be made to sheet MG.1.42.1. where the position of the four retaining screws are indicated NO OTHEr SCREWS SHOULD BE REMOVED.
+Reference should now be made to sheet MG.1.42.1. where the position of the four printed circuit board retaining screws are indicated.
+NO OTHER PCB SCREWS SHOULD BE REMOVED.